 - Track the progress of your LTL freight shipment

-You also can ship LTL freight by working directly with independent carriers like Saia, YRC, and R&L Carriers, to name just a few.
+You also can ship LTL freight by working directly with independent carriers like Old Dominion Freight Line, Saia Motor Freight Line, or ABF Freight.
 Many deliver nationwide, while others, called regional carriers, focus on shipping lanes within just a few states.
-You can find most nationwide and regional carriers on this list.

 “Do your research prior to committing to an LTL carrier and see what the best fit is for the needs of your customer and your business.
 A national name is nice but a regional carrier may be able to handle your needs more effectively.”

 —Mike Wolf, Director of Operations, Delgado Stone Distributors, Brookfield, CT

 If you ship freight often, you can ship exclusively with one carrier and negotiate lower rates based on overall volume.
 This can work if you ship repeat orders to the same locations or within a limited geographic region.
 Regional carriers specialize in smaller areas, and many offer very competitive rates with faster delivery times.

 Both UPS and FedEx have huge freight networks and offer many levels of freight service.
 Both companies’ freight and parcel divisions operate separately but they do consider total volume, parcel plus freight, for your discount rates.
 You can access their complete freight tools on the UPS and FedEx websites, respectively.

 If you have a small parcel account and ship in enough volume to have an account rep, you can often negotiate lower LTL freight rates.
 Depending on your account volume and other factors, you might be able to get some good rates on LTL and keep it all in the family.

 After you decide to ship an order via LTL freight, you need to prepare the order for shipping.
 LTL freight is generally shipped as a large, single unit.
 The most common ways LTL freight is packed is on either pallets, crates, or large corrugated shipping containers.